DannyMcwaves/trackly-app-electron/README.md

 > If you're getting a `MSBuildToolsPath` exception on Widndows, reinstall Node.js.
 Sometimes these errors are caused when there was a Visual Studio install on computer but was later removed.

-You might also need to install build tools.
-> `npm install --global --production windows-build-tools`
+> You might also need to install build tools with `npm install --global --production windows-build-tools`

 ### Log files
 Log files in production environment and development environments are save to the operating sistem's default log directory.
-- on Windows: `%USERPROFILE%\AppData\Roaming\Trackly\log.log`
+- on Windows: `C:\Users\<user>\AppData\Roaming\trackly-desktop\log.log`
-- on OS X: `~/Library/Logs/Trackly/log.log`
+- on OS X: `~/Library/Logs/trackly-desktop/log.log`
-- on Linux: `~/.config/Trackly>/log.log` (**not supported**)
+- on Linux: `~/.config/trackly-desktop>/log.log` (**not supported**)

 ### Recordings
 All recordings are stored in two folders; `activities` for actual mouse and keyboard activity and `screenshots` for desktop screenshots.
 You can find these files under respective folders.
- - on Windows `C:\Users\<user>\AppData\Roaming\Electron\records`
+ - on Windows `C:\Users\<user>\AppData\Roaming\trackly-desktop\records`
- - on OSX `/Users/<user>/Library/Application Support/Electron/records/`
+ - on OSX `/Users/<user>/Library/Application Support/trackly-desktop/records/`

 ### Updates
 Updates are done through `electron-updater` package and are baked into executables itself.
 Updates should be automatically checked and applied when application is run.
+Updates are downloaded in the background without the need for user intervention.
+Once downloaded, the updates are installed on next run.

 ### Environment variables
-In order to overwrite any of the environment variables set in the application, one has to add them to the system running the Node.js application.
+In order to overwrite any of the environment variables set in the application, one has to add them to the system running the `Node.js` application.

-OSX/Linux
+> OSX/Linux
 `export ENV_VARIALBE="something"`
-Windows
+> Windows
 `set ENV=something`

 List of available variables